Jacques Laramie Chapter

 Keeping Traditions Since 1899

-As the first (National Society Daughters of the American Revolution NSDAR) chapter organized in the state of Wyoming, Dr. Grace Raymond Hebard, and Mrs. Frances E. Warren founded the Jacques Laramie Chapter, December 16, 1899.
+As the first National Society Daughters of the American Revolution (NSDAR) chapter organized in the state of Wyoming, Dr. Grace Raymond Hebard, and Mrs. Frances E. Warren founded the Jacques Laramie Chapter, December 16, 1899.
 The chapter is named after the French Canadian trapper and fur trader Jacques de la Ramee, who explored this area in the early 1800s and acted as an arbitrator between the Indians and Northwestern Fur Company.

-Like most towns in southern Wyoming, Laramie began as an “end of the tracks” town.
-Union Pacific railroad tracks reached Laramie on May 4, 1868.
-Scheduled passenger service followed.
-As the tracks approached, numerous tent houses and log buildings were thrown up so that a fair-sized population was in place when the first train came in.
 The community began as a rowdy place, but within a year Laramie had a school, churches, stores, and many permanent residents.
 Businesses started and the surrounding area was home to cattle and sheep ranching.
 Eventually the city boasted rolling mills for railroad rails, a railroad tie treatment plant, a brickyard, a slaughter house, a brewery, a glass blowing plant and others.
 Laramie was one of the first small towns west of the Mississippi to have an electric power plant, built in 1886.

 Higher education came to Laramie with the establishment of the University of Wyoming (UW).
 The university graduated its first class of two before Wyoming became a state on 10 July 1890.
 Today UW is the only four-year public university in the state, and is the city’s largest employer.